-Suppliers in turn can also access any information they need, as an electronic portal would allow them to check the terms, statuses, and other key information related to a particular buyer.
+Suppliers, in turn, can also access any information they need, as an electronic portal would allow them to check the terms, statuses, and other key information related to a particular contract.
 In the long term, this can help foster trust among all process participants, build stronger partnerships, and drive the growth of a successful international business.

 Without a single, centralized eSourcing solution, buyers and suppliers may find it difficult to keep their workflows in sync, which can lead to chaos and supply chain disruptions.
-In contrast, by adopting eSourcing, enterprises can set up standardized processes based on templates and electronic documentation (such as RFQ, RFP, RFI).
-This will allow an enterprise to not only streamline the sourcing process and reduce administrative costs but also help coordinate joint initiatives, which can be especially helpful when building global supply chains.
+In contrast, by adopting eSourcing software tools, enterprises can set up standardized processes based on templates and electronic documentation (such as RFQ, RFP, RFI).
+This will allow an enterprise to not only streamline procurement and sourcing and reduce administrative costs but also help coordinate joint initiatives, which can be especially helpful when building global supply chains.

 To make an informed decision on your approach to eSourcing adoption, you first need to get acquainted with its essential capabilities.
-We advise you to purchase or build an eSourcing solution that is able to:
+We advise you to purchase or build eSourcing software that is able to:

 This feature will allow you to filter more relevant suppliers at the early stages of the sourcing process setting such parameters as supplier performance, quality standards, or delivery terms.
 Alternatively, you should be able to set up automatic filters that would sort out potential partners according to parameters like the provider's service or product category, operating region, and so on.

 Ideally, the feature would also enable you to customize the vendor approval workflow.
-For instance, if some supplier meets your requirements, an electronic system may automatically compile and send out the necessary documents, saving your sourcing specialists from performing routine tasks.
+For instance, if some supplier meets your requirements, an electronic system may automatically compile and send out a request, saving your sourcing specialists from performing routine tasks.

-Considering that all communication between a buyer and potential suppliers takes place online, an eSourcing system must be able to create, store, and send documents in different formats.
+Considering that all communication between a buyer and potential suppliers takes place online, a eSourcing software must be able to create, store, and send documents in different formats.
 Additionally, it should support the types of documents (such as RFQ, RFI, or RFP) that your sourcing department uses.
 Ideally, your solution should also be equipped with enterprise search so that your sourcing and procurement teams can quickly access any type of data even throughout the negotiation process.

 Supplier data management plays an essential role in maintaining the supply chain’s stability and integrity.
-In this case, the main goal of your eSourcing solution would be storing all supplier data in one place together with the information related to suppliers’ pricing or their current activities.
-Additionally, your solution should have a search engine that would allow you to filter vendor-related data.
+In this case, the main goal of your eSourcing software would be storing all supplier data in one place together with the information related to suppliers’ pricing or their current services.
+Additionally, your software should have a search engine that would allow you to filter vendor-related data.

-As you already know, eSourcing enables buyers to run trading sessions in an auction format, but since there are several types of auctions in use in procurement, you need to make sure your eSourcing solutions support the one that suits you the most.
+As you already know, eSourcing software tools enable buyers to run trading sessions in an auction format.
+But since there are several types of auctions in use in procurement, you need to make sure your eSourcing software supports the one that suits you the most.
 Here are some of your options:

 The reverse auction begins with the announcement of the initial price, which should be approved by all the suppliers.
 Then they begin to reduce bids, thereby competing with each other.
 Finally, a supplier that offers the lowest price wins the contract.

 The Dutch auction works differently: the initial price is so low that suppliers simply wouldn’t receive any benefit from providing their goods or services.
-With each new round of an auction, the price increases, and the first who accepts the new price wins.
+With each new round of an auction, the price increases, and the first who accepts the new price wins the contract.

 Unlike the Dutch auction, in the Japanese auction initial prices are so high that all potential suppliers have to accept them.
 With each round prices decline, and bidders should signal that they agree to continue; those who do not agree with new bids should exit the auction.
 The auction stops when only one participant remains, and this supplier is the one who wins the contract.

-The sourcing process doesn’t end with signing the contract, so a robust eSourcing solution should provide features for comprehensive contract management.
+The sourcing process doesn’t end with signing the contract, so robust eSourcing software tools should provide features for comprehensive contract management.
 Depending on your needs, such software may allow you to review and edit existing contracts, set up automatic contract approval workflows, and notify sourcing specialists of the start or end of a contract.

-Effective sourcing should also be able to generate a deep and detailed analysis of the organization's data on all the aspects of your sourcing workflow.
+An effective software should also be able to generate a deep and detailed analysis of the organization's data on all the aspects of your sourcing management workflow.
 Ideally, your eSourcing solution should provide you with enough analytics capabilities to help you identify your most profitable contracts, understand whether you are hiring the right vendors or not, and measure the effectiveness of the RFI/RFQ and vendor qualification processes.

 Fortunately, transformation and optimization of the key aspects of supply chain management can help businesses overcome these and other less serious logistics challenges.
 That is why the adoption of innovative concepts such as eSourcing becomes a natural step for any enterprise that aims to remain effective and competitive in the digitized business landscape.